tbnobed/bookstudio/replit.md

 - June 29, 2025: REPOSITIONED and ENLARGED BookStud.io logo - moved logo below site name and increased size to 160px height (500% larger) for prominent branding display in mobile banner
 - June 29, 2025: OPTIMIZED mobile banner spacing - reduced vertical padding from py-8 to py-6 and decreased spacing between site name and logo from mb-4 to mb-2 for tighter, more professional layout
 - June 29, 2025: FINE-TUNED gap between site name and logo - adjusted negative margin to -mt-14 for optimal spacing between title and BookStud.io branding
+- June 29, 2025: ADDED transparent glass effect to mobile banner - implemented semi-transparent content area with backdrop blur, rounded corners, and proper margins for modern glass-morphism design that blends seamlessly with gradient background

 ## User Preferences